OnofriAndreaPG/stats4biology/static/_StatbookEng/index.md

 ## `alfalfa3years` {#alfalfa3years .unnumbered}

 A genotype experiment in alfalfa [@ligabue_2009] to compare 20 genotypes in central Italy (medium Tiber Valley).
-The experiment was laid out as an RCBD with four replicates and the total yearly forage yield (sum of 3-4 cuts per year) was measured in each plot over a 3 years (from 2006 to 2008).
+The experiment was laid out as an RCBD with four replicates and the total yearly forage yield (sum of 3-4 cuts per year) was measured in each plot over 3 years (from 2006 to 2008).

 1. Plot (numeric): code for the plot
 2. Block (numeric): code for the block